famos0/gc/README.md

 }
 $ gc pattern fruits/leftovers .

-# THE COMMAND LAUNCH WILL BE
+# THE COMMAND LAUNCHED WILL BE
 grep -HnriE "(todo|to do|fixme|fix me|tofix|to fix|comment|debug)"
 ```